Stalker72742/UnrealDiscordRichPresence/README.md

 ### Plugin Setup
 1. Copy the plugin to your project's `Plugins` folder
-2. Restart the editor
-3. Enable the plugin if it doesn't enable automatically
+2. Enable the plugin if it doesn't enable automatically

 ## Configuration